sweenejp/biology-message-board/posts/how-to-use-the-new-bio-message-board.md

 ### Find resources with the search button

 You can also find resources with the search button at the top of each page.
-Try searching for "portfolios", for example.
+Try searching for "biomolecules", for example.

 ### How often should I check the Message Board?

 Frequently.
 At least once a week.
 Also, remember that each lesson in Biology will have a helpful post that goes along with it!
 These will often include helpful videos (so you might want to stop by here everyday).
-You can find all of these posts under the ["Lessons" tag](/tags/lessons/).

 ### Help us make the Message Board better!